menu

 Demographics

-The overall education level of Stuyvesant is somewhat higher than in the average US city of 21.84%: 27.37% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Stuyvesant is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.37% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Stuyvesant in 2022 was $39,023, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $156,092 for a family of four.
 However, Stuyvesant contains both very wealthy and poor people as well.